Posts

 Image

-Published in 2008 by Books In Motion.
+Pu blished in 2008 by Books In Motion.
 Originally published in 1999.
 Read by Rusty Nelson.
 Duration: 8 hours, 56 minutes.
 Unabridged.
-Things are not going well for Undersheriff Bill Gastner, the second in command of the Posadas County Sheriff Department in southern New Mexico.
-He is planning to retire in a few months and the person he had hoped he woudl succeed him is moving out of state.
+In Out of Season things are not going well for Undersheriff Bill Gastner, the second in command of the Posadas County Sheriff Department in southern New Mexico.
+He is planning to retire in a few months and the person he had hoped he would take over for him is moving out of state.
 He found out another officer has applied to a much larger department where there are more opportunities.
 Things get even worse, though.
 A woman that most would consider more than a little mentally off balance calls the department and says that she has seen a struggling small plane disappear behind a mesa near her home.
 She says that it must have crashed.
 When a deputy checks it out, he spots wreckage.
 When they finally get close they find two bodies - and one of them is the Sheriff, a man who notoriously hates to ride in planes.
-When Gastner and the department start to dig into what happened, they f
+When Gastner and the department start to dig

 A VOYAGE LONG and STRANGE: REDISCOVERING the NEW WORLD (audiobook) by Tony Horwitz